sagemath/trac_to_gh/Issue 4587.md

 # Issue 4587: [with patch, needs review] Installation of the latest version of a package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4587

 Original creator: SimonKing